SuperpowersCorp/longboye/README.md

-Pass it one or more paths to filenames or directories on the command line and it will process each file (when given files), or each `.hs` file in each directory (recursively, when given directories).
+Pass it one or more paths to filenames or directories on the command line and it will process each file (when given files), or each `.hs` file in each directory recursively (when given directories).

 The [examples/](examples/) directory shows an example of many different imports pulled from open source projects.
 For examples of real-life layout in context